dcastrososa/liteflix-web/README.md

 ## Getting Started

-1. Create a `.env.local` file in the root directory with:
+1. The project includes a `.env.local` file in the root directory.
+You just need to modify the API URL according to your setup:
 ```bash
 NEXT_PUBLIC_API_URL=http://localhost:4000  # Replace with your API URL
 ```